 (2) The Governor may, on the recommendation of the Minister, by subsequent proclamation, extend or reduce any Public Water Supply Area, change its name or abolish the Area.

-(3)(a) Before presenting a recommendation to the Governor pursuant to the provisions of this section the Minister shall cause the proposed recommendation to be laid before each House of Parliament.
+(3) Before presenting a recommendation to the Governor pursuant to the provisions of this section the Minister shall cause the proposed recommendation to be laid before each House of Parliament.

-(b) Either House of Parliament may pass a resolution rejecting the proposed recommendation, of which resolution notice has been given within 14 sitting days of such House after the proposed recommendation has been laid before it, whether or not the 14 days or some of them occur in the same session of Parliament or during the same Parliament as that in which the proposed recommendation is laid before the House.
+(4) Either House of Parliament may pass a resolution rejecting the proposed recommendation, of which resolution notice has been given within 14 sitting days of such House after the proposed recommendation has been laid before it, whether or not the 14 days or some of them occur in the same session of Parliament or during the same Parliament as that in which the proposed recommendation is laid before the House.

-(c) The Minister shall not present to the Governor a recommendation pursuant to the provisions of this section which —
+(5) The Minister shall not present to the Governor a recommendation pursuant to the provisions of this section which —

-(i) has not been laid before each House of Parliament;
+(a) has not been laid before each House of Parliament;

-(ii) is before either House of Parliament and is subject to rejection; or
+(b) is before either House of Parliament and is subject to rejection; or

-(iii) has been rejected.
+(c) has been rejected.

 [Section 57E inserted by No. 43 of 1972 s.
 7; amended by No. 25 of 1985 s.
 59; No. 73 of 1995 s.
 108; No. 38 of 2007 s.
-50.]
+50; No. 19 of 2010 s.
+51.]

 57EA.
 Power to take water